-Pure Breast milk that is made into special lollies and ice-cream for infants and toddlers.
+Pure Breast milk made into special lollies and ice cream for infants and toddlers.

-Not only are these wonderful little inventions meant to fulfill the need for nutrition, but they also end up being very useful for teething.
+Not only are these incredible little inventions meant to fulfill the need for nutrition, but they also are very useful for teething.

 So, How Are These Good for Your Child?

 - Kids always love to snack on ice-creams and colder treats.

 - You can compensate for the time you are away and can't breastfeed.

 - As the kids bite into these delicious snacks, they seem to get immediate relief from their pain when teething.

 - Breast milk will boost your child's immune system.

 Make Your Ice Treats!